15 Side Effects When You Quit Smoking

 These are normal setbacks in the initial 6 months of smoking cessation.
 As for your metabolism, try going Low Carb/High Fat with your diet.
 Your lack of energy might be a sign of depression brought on by quitting.
 If you are finding low interest in things you normally enjoy then consider speaking to your doctor about ways to combat depression and anxiety.

-I am having problem breathing, I have quit smoking and its been 1.5 month?
+I am having a problem breathing, I have quit smoking and its been 1.5 months?

-I am having problem breathing, I have quit smoking and its been 1.5 month.
+I am having a problem breathing, I have quit smoking and its been 1.5 months.
 I have tried: Nothing.
 I think it was caused by: Nothing

-I am having sore throat and some lump after quit smoking?
+I am having a sore throat and feel some lump after quit smoking?

-I have quit smoking for last two month, now I feel there is lump and sore throat. what to do?
+I have quit smoking for last two month, now I feel there is a lump and sore throat, what to do?